jacobp112/icebbo/README.md

 A proposed four-layer, USB-connected iCE40UP5K board for a deliberately small market-data processing experiment.
 The FPGA will maintain the highest bid candidate and lowest ask candidate seen since reset for one instrument.

-**Status:** protocol and tooling foundation.
-There is no board layout, RTL implementation, synthesis result, fabricated hardware, or latency measurement yet.
-The current software model and vectors define expected behaviour for the coming RTL work.
+**Status:** protocol foundation and initial RTL with directed simulation.
+There is no board layout, synthesis result, fabricated hardware, or latency measurement yet.
+The software model and vectors define the expected behaviour; the next verification increment will run every saved vector against RTL.

 This is a running-extrema demonstration.
 It cannot recover the next-best quote after a withdrawal and is not a complete order book, matching engine, or exchange feed.